opensim-org/opensim-core/doc/APIGuide.md

 This Component architecture means that:
 - A Component can be composed of Components
-- A Model is a Component.
+- A Model is a Component
-- A Model is composed of Components.
+- A Model is composed of Components
-- A Model can be composed of Models*
+- A Model can be composed of Models

 You can add a subcomponent to another Component like so:
 ~~~cpp